resurfaceio/logger-nodejs/README.md

 # resurfaceio-logger-nodejs
-&copy; 2016-2019 Resurface Labs Inc.

-Logging usage of Node.js cloud apps, with user privacy by design.
+Logging usage of Node.js-based services, with user privacy by design.

 ## Contents